 Checking the New Register

-This new register will be used to run elections held in 2015.
-The next scheduled elections due to be held in Epsom & Ewell will be the Borough Council and Parliamentary Elections on 7 May 2015.
+This new register will be used to run elections held in 2016.
+The next scheduled elections due to be held in Epsom & Ewell will be the Police & Crime Commissioner Elections on 5 May 2016.

 Please Note: You are not automatically registered to vote by registering to pay Council Tax.
 This is because you may be eligible to pay Council Tax but not be eligible to vote.
 You should also be aware that not registering to vote may affect your credit history.